Tornado outbreak sequence of May 21–26, 2011: Meteorological synopsis

-April 2011 was the most active month for tornadoes on record, capped by a very large tornado outbreak (the largest on record) that killed 324 people in the final week.
-In contrast, the first three weeks of May were remarkably quiet; only a few isolated tornadoes were confirmed.
+April 2011 was the most active month for tornadoes on record, capped by the 2011 Super Outbreak that killed 324 people in the final week.
+In contrast, the first three weeks of May were unusually calm, with only a few isolated tornadoes were confirmed.
 However, this pattern changed abruptly as a strong low-pressure area, associated dry line and cold front tracked eastward.

+May 21–23

-On May 21, a small system of thunderstorms developed in Brown County, Kansas while another system formed to the southeast of Emporia, Kansas.
+On May 21, a small system of thunderstorms developed in Brown County, Kansas, while another system formed to the southeast of Emporia, Kansas.
 The Brown county system spawned a brief tornado over Topeka, Kansas, causing minor damage.
 This system also caused significant damage in Oskaloosa, Kansas, and other communities.
 Meanwhile, the Emporia system spawned an EF3 tornado that struck Reading, Kansas; one person was killed, several others were injured, and at least 20 houses were destroyed.
 These two systems developed several other tornadoes throughout the evening.

 A moderate risk of severe weather was issued for much of the Midwest, as well as further south to Oklahoma for May 22.
 The first tornadic supercell developed in the mid-afternoon hours over the western Twin Cities in Minnesota, and caused moderate damage in the Minneapolis area.
 Shortly thereafter, an intense tornado crept towards Harmony, Minnesota, prompting the National Weather Service to issue the first tornado emergency of the outbreak.
 Late that afternoon, a large, intense EF5 multiple-vortex tornado left catastrophic destruction in Joplin, Missouri.
 Causing 158 fatalities, it was the deadliest single tornado in the U.S. since at least 1947.

 Once again, a moderate risk of severe weather was issued on May 23—this time for the southern Plains and the lower Great Lakes.
 Forecasts showed that the main threats would be damaging wind and large hail instead of frequent tornadoes; the stationary front lacked the necessary wind shear to sustain the type of tornadic supercells seen on May 22.
 This prediction came to light, as only scattered, and mostly weak tornadoes were reported throughout the day.
 However, an EF2 tornado caused significant damage in Tennessee and Kentucky.